ZandileModise/PA5-214-Repo/README.md

 Welcome to the Restaurant Simulator project!
 This project aims to create a simulation of a restaurant where customers can dine, place orders, and experience the operations of a restaurant environment.

 ## Directory Structure
 .              # Root Directory

-├── System      # Source code folder
+├── Documents   # Project Reports

 ├── Doxygen     # Documentation files

-├── VPP         # Visual Paradigm files
+├── System      # Source code folder

-├── Documents   # Project Reports
+├── vpp         # Visual Paradigm files

 └── README.md   # Readme for our project